rwieruch/blog_robinwieruch_content/blog/next-forms/index.md

 We see what's possible in a web native world with progressive enhancement where no JavaScript is needed.
 However, when using the barebone building blocks that Next and React are providing us, we have to do a lot of work to get to a result.
 There are many things that could be provided by default by the framework.
 In the end, it just shows how much potential and opportunity there is for open source to provide a better DX for developers.
 Just think about a new useAction hook provided by the framework which would be a combination of `useFormState`, `useToastMessage`, and `useFormReset` and would take care of all the things we did manually in this tutorial.

+You can find the repository for this tutorial over [here](https://github.com/rwieruch/next-forms).
 Anyway, I am hyped about Next, React Server Components and Server Actions.
-If you are too, subscribe to my Newsletter and stay tuned for more content about it and my new **The Road to Next** course!
+If you are too, get on the waitlist for the **["The Road to Next"](https://www.road-to-next.com/)**!